ShotaroKataoka/q-spec-agent-template/contexts/spec_rules_en.md

 ## Core Principles
 - **ALL YOU NEED is SPEC**: Apply SPEC to all work including "feature development", "bug fixes", "research", "documentation", etc. Coding agents dramatically improve their task execution capabilities by utilizing SPECs.
 - **SPEC as an Asset**: SPECs are reusable assets.
 They demonstrate their true value through utilization of `notes.md` and `reports.md`.
 By saving accidental discoveries and problem-solving processes as assets, past SPECs can be reused through `find` or `grep` when encountering the same problems.
-- **Question-based SPEC-driven Development**: Create extremely high-quality SPECs while reducing user burden through user interviews using the SPEC-Q Framework.
+- **Question-based SPEC-driven Development**: Create extremely high-quality SPECs while reducing user burden through user interviews using the Q-SPEC Framework.

 # SPEC Creation
 ## SPEC Naming Convention